4strium/Game-of-Matches/README.md

 BUT BE CAREFUL, whoever removes the last match from the table loses!
 It's up to you to develop the best strategy to win!

+In case of problems, you can directly access the rules of the game in the home page of the game:

 ## Games Modes :
 The game offers several different game modes whether you are alone or two:
-### Player vs. Player :
+- ## Player vs. Player :

-In case of problems, you can directly access the rules of the game in the home page of the game:
 <p align="center">
   <img width="200" src="img\docs\game_rules.PNG" alt="Image button of game rules">
 </p>